jlnevill/Lens-Tools/README.md

 point in their range, six sensor crop ratios, and two synthetic visualisations plus a real-photo overlay mode.

-X2D II Lens Crop Calculator — a standalone HTML tool for Hasselblad X2D 100C photographers.
-You have a lens mounted (e.g., 25V) but want the look of a different focal length (e.g., 38V).
-The tool calculates the exact sensor crop and tells you what print and screen size that crop delivers at your chosen DPI.

 All are offered "as-is", I hope you find them useful!